 Below: White Oak acorns (immature 1st photo) have tight scales with appressed grayish hairs.
 The warty cap of mature acorns (2nd photo) encloses at least 1/4 of the oblong acorn.
 The acorn cap does not expand as the maturing acorn grows.
 (2nd photo ©Steven Hurst, USDA-NRCS Plants Database).

-Notes: White Oak is indigenous to the Garden.
+White Oak is indigenous to the Garden.
 Eloise Butler catalogued it on April 29, 1907.
 In North America it is found in the eastern half of the continent, from Minnesota to Texas and eastward to the coast.
 In Canada it is known in Ontario, Quebec and P E Island.
 Minnesota is at the NW corner of the tree's range so in Minnesota the range is restricted to mostly the SE quadrant east of a diagonal line from Mower to Stearns counties and then to Crow Wing and eastward to Pine.
 There are a few scattered exceptions.
 The American White Oak is the type for the old expression “solid as an oak.”
 In the metro area we are fortunate to have them around as this is the extreme NW corner of its range in North America.

 Native Oaks: The current native oaks in Minnesota are 6: Q. alba, White Oak; Q. bicolor, Swamp White Oak; Q. ellipsoidalis, Northern Pin Oak; Q. macrocarpa, Bur Oak; Q. rubra, Northern Red Oak; Q. velutina, Black Oak.
 One other is historical - Q. muhlenbergii, Chestnut Oak, known only from Houston County and last collected in 1899.
 Several hybrids are historically known.
 Several others grow well here under certain conditions such as Q. palustris, Pin Oak; and Q. coccinea, Scarlet Oak.

-It is not too difficult to visually identify a piece of oak lumber as White Oak but more difficult to separate it from the other members of the White Oak group.
+Characteristics: It is not too difficult to visually identify a piece of oak lumber as White Oak but more difficult to separate it from the other members of the White Oak group.
 There are clear contrasts with the Red Oak group.
-In the White Oaks the tallest of the largest rays are greater than 1-1/4 inches and the latewood has numerous small pores that grade into invisibilty, whereas the Red Oak group has the tallest rays less than 1 inch and the latewood pores are few and more distinct.
+In the White Oaks the tallest of the largest rays are greater than 1-1/4 inches and the latewood has numerous small pores that grade into invisibility, whereas the Red Oak group has the tallest rays less than 1 inch and the latewood pores are few and more distinct.
 A small hand lens is necessary to see this clearly.
 In terms of hardness, White Oak is 1320 on the Janka Wood Hardness Scale.
 Red Oak is 1280 and Hickory, North America's hardest wood, is 1820.
 World-wide, Lignum vitae is the hardest at 4500.